validkeys/ember-beam-intro-talk/README.md

     -> Slide on adapters.
 Adapters extend from the BeamBase adapter.
 They have a bunch of methods already built in for you, so creating a new adapter is really quick and easy.
       -> Main methods: setup, emit
-    -> Create mixpanel adapter (just the setup and emit method) -> use keyCase: camelcase
+    -> Create mixpanel adapter (just the setup and emit method) -> make sure to include the client() method and return mixpanel -> use keyCase: camelcase
       -> use flattenPayload: true
       -> "I'll explain these later"